multiversx/mx-docs/docs/integrators/querying-the-blockchain.md

 :::

 The **process status** of a transaction can be one of the following:
- - `success` - the transaction has been fully executed - with respect to network's sharded architecture, it has been executed in both source and destination shards.
+ - `success` - the transaction has been fully executed - with respect to the network's sharded architecture, it has been executed in both source and destination shards.
- - `fail` - the transaction has been processed, but with errors (e.g. _user error_ or _out of gas_), or it has been marked as invalid (see _shallow_ status).
+ - `fail` - the transaction has been processed, but with errors (e.g., _user error_ or _out of gas_), or it has been marked as invalid (see _shallow_ status).
  - `pending` - the transaction has been accepted in the _mempool_ or accepted and partially executed (in the source shard).
  - `unknown` - the processing status cannot be precisely determined yet.